tbishaw-stat6250/course-questions-wiki/week-05/README.md

 - *Question* (aamiri2-stat6250): What are the differences between RETAIN and KEEP statements?
 - Question (aguenane−stat6250): Even though it looks redundant to have the same variables in both the RETAIN and KEEP statements, why is this necessary?
 - *Question* (ldai4-stat6250): How can we read a remote excel file in the SAS?
-- *Question* (ldai4-stat6250): How can we recover the right format of date for downloaded Excel file in SAS?
 * Question (ljiang11-stat6250): Why SAS reading data by each record imply it can deal with big data?
 Can it store arbitrarily large amount of data?
 * Question (ljiang11-stat6250): Does the values in retain statement need to be exact the same as the values in keep statements?